 Bottom line

-When it comes to making money off of these collectibles, it might be time to clean out your collection.
+When it comes to making money from these collectibles, it might be time to clean out your collection.
 But any collector who gets real joy and use out of these items should feel free to continue enjoying and investing in them.

 If you're smart about your investments and keep an eye on the market, there are other lucrative ways to earn cash on the side.